forcedotcom/assessment-bot/README.md

 #### Method 1 : Un-managed package deployment

 You can install this application by using one of the package installation links available in the "Releases" section of this repository.
-Once you go to that link it will guide through the setup process.
-Select the "Install for Admins Only" option, once installed you should see the package listed under Installed Packages.
+Once you go to that link, it will guide you through the setup process.
+Select the "Install for Admins Only" option, once installed you should see the package listed under `Setup > Installed Packages`.

 ![Package Install Wizard2](/docs/images/package/install-2.png?raw=true)